Dr Kirsty Martin

 My first book, Modernism and the Rhythms of Sympathy, was published by Oxford University Press in 2013.
 This book focuses on understandings of sympathy in the works of Virginia Woolf, D.H.
 Lawrence and Vernon Lee (the first novelist to use the word 'empathy').
 Complicating notions of modernism as hostile to messy emotion and to empathy, it argues that these writers were centrally concerned by how we feel for each other.
 Offering fresh research into early twentieth-century contexts for thinking about feeling and the body, the monograph also intervenes in current philosophical debate about the relationship between emotion and cognition.
 I wrote a blog post for OUP which offers an insight into some of the matters discussed in the book – this is available to read http://blog.oup.com/2013/04/modernism-gesture-sympathy/.

-I have published a number of article studies on topics connected to thinking about emotion, medicine, and gender.
+I have since published a number of article studies on topics connected to thinking about emotion and medicine.
 My article on 'Modernism and the Medicalization of Sunlight: D. H. Lawrence, Katherine Mansfield, and the Sun Cure' was published in Modernism/Modernity in 2016, a chapter on ‘Modernism and Emotion’ came out in The Bloomsbury Companion to Modernist Literature, ed.
-Ulrika Maude and Mark Nixon in 2018, and my article on 'D. H. Lawrence and Post-natal Depression' has just been published in Cambridge Quarterly.
+Ulrika Maude and Mark Nixon in 2018, and my article on 'D. H. Lawrence and Post-natal Depression' was published in Cambridge Quarterly.
+I am now writing an article about Lawrence and shyness.

-My next major book project is provisionally entitled Writing Happiness: Literature and Contentment.
+My next major book project though, and my current major focus, is a work provisionally entitled Writing Happiness.
 Happiness is currently being discussed across disciplines, with recent research in politics, economics, and the new ‘positive psychology’.
 My book will explore some of the complexities inherent in thinking about ‘making happiness’, covering a range of nineteenth and twentieth-century works and considering the relationship between happiness and fiction.
-An essay drawing on my early research findings has recently been published in Essays in Criticism.
+An essay drawing on my early research findings was published in Essays in Criticism.

-Recent and Forthcoming Talks, Public Lectures and Conference Paper
+Recent and Forthcoming Talks, Public Lectures and Conference Papers

 September 2021 'D.H.
 Lawrence, Embarrassment, and the Sincerity of Shyness', invited paper, Symposium on 'Modernism and Sincerity', University of Bristol.